Nikolai558/SCT_Parse/README.txt

 This program is intended for Vatsim VRC Sector files for each ARTCC.
 It will go through the sector file for the ARTCC and create individual txt files for each section of the sector file.
+Once its complete you can change out a for each section of the sector file.
 Once its complete you can change out a specific section (text file) with what you need.
 Then you can recompile it back into one .sct2 file.
 This program will create the files inside a folder located where the program EXE is located called "Sector_Files".